utep-cs-systems-courses/project2-buzblink-Bacosta4/project/srcc/README.md

 ## Button Functions:
 The green board contains 4 buttons (s1-s4).
 Each button contains a different method.
 - S1: This will toggle between red and green.
-- S2: This will pay a siren, toggle between high and low buzzer
+- S2: This will pay a siren, hold toggle to go from high to low buzzer ho
-- S3: This will dim the led.
+- S3: This will dim the led while hold.
 - S4: This will turn both green and red led and turn off the buzzer.